nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 The arguments used here are:

-* `addr`: the exact same `addr` pointer as used in *Load Transaction Hash* syscall.
-* `len`: the exact same `len` pointer as used in *Load Transaction Hash* syscall.
-* `offset`: the exact same `offset` value as used in *Load Transaction Hash* syscall.
+* `addr`, `len` and `offset` follow the usage descripted in *Parital Loading* section.
 * `index`: an index value denoting the index of inputs to read.
 * `source`: a flag denoting the source of inputs to locate, possible values include:
     + 1: inputs.
-    + 2: outputs, note this is here to maintain compatibility of `source` flag, when this value is used in *Load Input By Field* syscall, the syscall would always return `2` since output doesn't have any input fields.
-    + 3: deps, when this value is used, the syscall will also always return `2` since dep doesn't have input fields.
+    + `0x0100000000000001`: input cells with the same running script as current script
 * `field`: a flag denoting the field of the input to read, possible values include:
-    + 0: args.
+    + 0: out_point in the Molecule Encoding format.
-    + 1: out_point.
+    + 1: since in 64-bit unsigned little endian integer value.
-    + 2: since.

-This syscall would first locate an input in current transaction via `source` and `index` value, it then extract the field (and serialize it if it's `args` or `out_point` into Molecule format), then use the same steps as documented in *Load Transaction Hash* syscall to feed data into VM.
+This syscall would locate a single cell input in current transaction just like *Load Cell* syscall, and then fetches the data denoted by the `field` value.
+The data is then fed into VM memory space using the *partial loading* workflow.

-Specifying an invalid source value here would immediately trigger a VM error, specifying an invalid index value here, however, would result in `1` as return value, denoting the index used is out of bound.
-Specifying any invalid field will also trigger VM error immediately.
-Otherwise the syscall would return `0` denoting success state.
+This syscall might return the following errors:
+* An invalid source value would immediately trigger an VM error and halt execution.
+* The syscall would return with `1` as return value if the index value is out of bound.
+* When `output cells` or `dep cells` is used in `source` field, the syscall would return with `2` as return value, since cell input only exists for input cells.
+* An invalid field value would immediately trigger an VM error and halt execution.

+In case of errors, `addr` and `index` will not contain meaningful data to use.

 ### Load Header
 [load header]: #load-header